NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

     ![alt text](images/balena_etcher.png){ width="540" }

-3. Insert the **JetPack 6.2** microSD card into the slot on Jetson module
+3. Insert the **JetPack 6.2** microSD card into the slot on the Jetson module

     ![](./images/jetson-orin-nano-dev-kit-sd-slot.png){ width="360" }

-4. Power-on by plugging the DC power supply
+4. Power on by plugging the DC power supply

 5. Complete the initial software setup (`oem-config`)

-6. Ensure firmware update is scheduled.
+6. Ensure the firmware update is scheduled.

     JetPack 6.2 SD card will automatically schedule another firmware/bootloader update in the next (3rd and final) reboot cycle.